 However, the appeal of 5G is much more than just cell phones.
 The object of 5G is to make just about every internet-connected device run on the 5G network.
 This is because it offers significantly more bandwidth for more devices and will allow for upload and download speeds that are 100 times faster, all with less latency and more reliable than the current 4G LTE.

-Simply speaking, 5G will use all three spectrum ranges that can carry a radio signal.
+Simply speaking, understanding 5G means understanding that it will use all three spectrum ranges that can carry a radio signal.
 4G and its predecessors use only the low range of the spectrum and it has become subject to network congestion issues.
 This can be seen at major sports arenas or other events where a large number of people descend into relatively small areas.
 This can even be seen in big cities during lunchtime.

 So after watching all the commercials it makes you want to run out and buy one of these cool new 5G phones, but here’s the thing.
 Currently there are zero 5G phones on the market and there is no 5G service available to the public.
 But you say, AT&T has begun using the term 5G E. This merely marketing where “E” stands for evolution.
 So it is a “move” toward 5G, but still is fully dependent and operating on existing 4G LTE technology.